Skip to main content

 host (optional)

-A top-level element that configures using a custom Raftt deployment.
+A top-level element that configures the accessible host of a dedicated Raftt deployment.
 Contact us if you'd like one :).

 secrets (optional)